bzvnr/Renumber-Textile-References/README.md

 ## Introduction

 This project is currently designed for a [<textarea>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) on a webpage.
-[Click here for live version of project on a provided webpage](https://bzvnr.github.io/Renumber-Textile-References/).
+[Click here for a live webpage using the project's functions](https://bzvnr.github.io/Renumber-Textile-References/).

 ## Example